Teuze/website/content/posts/docker.md

 # Repo and tag can be omitted if unambiguous
 sudo docker pull alpine
 ```
-Docker will then get the correponding image layers and install the image.
+Docker will then get the corresponding image layers and install the image.
 You can find it under `/var/lib/docker` but it may require a little search.
 More on Docker objects and internals on the corresponding section.